 Ranked among the top 100 Best Places to live by U.S. News & World Report, Scranton is home to national industry leaders in healthcare, manufacturing, transportation & logistics and back-office functions.

 These companies are succeeding here because of our strategic location in the center of the Boston-Washington Corridor, available inventory of real estate, readily available labor pool and access to customized job training programs.

-Luzerne County and its major cities, Hazleton and Wilkes-Barre is vigorous, thriving, exciting, and looking forward to a future filled with new opportunities and prospects, new jobs and a refreshing new vitality.
+Luzerne County and its major cities, Hazleton and Wilkes-Barre are vigorous, thriving, exciting, and looking forward to a future filled with new opportunities and prospects, new jobs and a refreshing new vitality.

-Today, any traveler passing through this region, north- bound or south-bound on I-81, quickly develops a very positive "windshield impression."
+Today, any traveler passing through this region, north-bound or south-bound on I-81, quickly develop a very positive "windshield impression."

 Business is growing in Luzerne County.
 Companies are rapidly emerging throughout the county, providing excellent opportunities and options for both visitors and residents.
 Luzerne County is a great place to start a business.

 Access: Interstates 81, 80 and 476 pass through Luzerne County.